 It is not necessary to assess anxiously the quality of your Lectio Divina as if you were "performing" or seeking some goal.
 Lectio Divina has no goal other than that of being in the presence of God's love by praying the Scriptures.

-(Click on the above image to download for your iPhone wallpaper.
-More soul care wallpapers here.
-Click on the image beneath or the link for the Passover Coconut Cookie Recipe from the Land of Honey blog.
-So yummy and gluten-free!)
+(Click/tab on the image beneath or the link for the Passover Coconut Cookie Recipe from the Land of Honey blog—yummy and gluten-free!)

-Breathe deeply.
-So whether you're tired or energetic, clueless or confident, glad or grieving, determined or doubtful.
+Breathe deeply whether you're tired or energetic, clueless or confident, glad or grieving, determined or doubtful.
 No matter what, He's here to remind us that His love always invites, commands, and promises: "Come to Me...
 I will give you rest."

 LEAVE A COMMENT: Ponder the questions: “How did the reading of Scripture this week shape my daily living?” and “How did my daily living this week shape my reading of Scripture?